 Interns have been integral to the following Museum programs:

 - Researched the Bolling Home and the Bolling family (their efforts are incorporated in the Pre-renovation Birthplace Tour and exhibit panels)

 - Wrote a paper on the origins of Mother’s Day for the Museum publication – Tea Time

 - Assisted a historical architect in assessing the Bolling Home and Museum building

 - Created Girl Scout Patch to honor Mrs. Wilson as First Honorary President of Girl Scouts in 1917

-Interns have also helped Museum staff with being gallery and tour guides, research, program creation, grants, meetings, special programs, and daily operations.
+Interns assist the Museum staff with tours, research, program creation, grants, meetings, special programs, and daily operations.